 Are financial aid or scholarships available for the program?

 Yes.
-According to the U.S. Department of Labor, employment of diagnostic medical sonographers is expected to increase by about 19 percent through 2016 – faster than average for all occupations – as the population ages, increasing the demand for diagnostic imaging and therapeutic technology.
+The U.S. Department of Labor Bureau and Labor Statistics' website indicates that employment of diagnostic medical sonographers is expected to increase by about 39 percent through 2022 – faster than average – as the population ages, increasing the demand for diagnostic imaging and therapeutic technology.
 Learn more.

 Are graduates required to pass a state or national certification?

-Nearly 100% of our graduates have passed the ARDMS ABD and OB/GYN Boards.
+In 2015,100 percent of LCCC's students passed the ARDMS SPI Examination.
+To date, nearly 100 percent of LCCC's graduates have passed the ARDMS ABD and OB/GYN Boards.

 Does the program have modern ultrasound equipment available for students?

 Yes.
-We have a dedicated ultrasound lab.
+The program has a dedicated ultrasound lab.
 These machines are made available for student practice up to 40 hours per week.
-Our lab is equipped with the following equipment:
+The lab is equipped with the following equipment:

 - Two IU 22 (F-Cart model) ultrasound machines